sarahfuchi/Data-Science/Prediction (Regression)/README.md

 - Remove Noise: If possible, outliers should be removed from the data before it is used in analysis.
 This will help to make the data more reliable and accurate.
 - Remove Collinearity: Linear regression can be prone to overfitting the data when the input variables are highly correlated.
 This is mainly why I looked at the pairplots to see if I could remove something I didn't see.
 - Normal Distribution: If the input and output variables have a normal distribution, linear regression is more accurate in predicting outcomes.
 There are some ways to make the distribution of the variables more normal.
-- Rescaling : Linear regression often produces more reliable predictions if we scale the input variables using standardization or normalization..
+- Rescaling : Linear regression often produces more reliable predictions if we scale the input variables using standardization or normalization.

 The sklearn library makes it easy to apply the models: